 All members of the Governing Body receive training.
-In 2018-2019 the Full Governing Body had training on the special educational needs; health and safety, understanding data recording Key Stage achievement and progress; and understanding the basis of OFSTED inspections.
+In 2019-2020 the Full Governing Body had training on the special educational needs; health and safety, understanding data recording Key Stage achievement and progress; and understanding the basis of the new OFSTED framework and focus on quality of Education.
 All new Governors have attended the induction training for school governors provided by North Tyneside Council.